acep-uaf/camio-meter-streams/README.md

-# SEL-735 Meter Event Data Pipeline (IN PROGRESS 03/13/24)
+# SEL-735 Meter Event Data Pipeline

 This repository contains a set of Bash scripts that make up a data pipeline, designed to automate the process of interacting with an SEL-735 meter.
-The pipeline **currently** handles:
+The pipeline is divided into two main executable scripts:

+1. **`data_pipeline.sh`**: Handles the first five steps:
-- Connecting to the meter via FTP
+    1. Connecting to the meter via FTP
-- Checking for new event files
+    2. Checking for new event files
-- Downloading event files
+    3. Downloading event files
-- Organizing and creating metadata
+    4. Organizing and creating metadata
+    5. Compressing event data

+2. **`archive_pipeline.sh`**: Handles the final step:
+    - Archiving and transferring event data to the Data Acquisition System (DAS)

 ## Prerequisites
 Ensure you have the following before running the pipeline:
 - Unix-like environment (Linux, macOS, or a Unix-like Windows terminal)
-- Access to the `ot-dev` server with **admin priveledges**, FTP credentials, and meter details.
+- Able to `ssh` to the **ot-dev** and **das.lab.acep.uaf.edu** servers
+- FTP credentials for the meter
+- MQTT Configuration
+- Meter Configuration
-- Installed on `ot-dev`:
+- Installed on `camio-ot-dev`:
     - `lftp` — FTP operations
-    - `jq` — JSON metadata
     - `yq` - YAML config files
-    - `sudo apt-get install zip`
-    - `sudo apt-get install unzip`
+    - `zip` - Compressing data
+    - `rsync` — Transfering data
+    - `mosquitto-clients` - MQTT client
+    - `jq` — JSON for MQTT payload

 ## Installation
-1. You must be connected to the `ot-dev` server.
-See **OT-dev(SSH)** in the [ACEP Wiki](https://wiki.acep.uaf.edu/en/teams/data-ducts/aetb).
+1. You must be connected to the `camio-ot-dev` server.
+See **camio-ot-dev(SSH)** in the [ACEP Wiki](https://wiki.acep.uaf.edu/en/teams/data-ducts/aetb).

 2. Clone the repository:

     ```bash
     git clone git@github.com:acep-uaf/camio-meter-streams.git
     cd camio-meter-streams/cli_meter
     ```

     **Note**: You can check your SSH connection with `ssh -T git@github.com`

 ## Configuration

+### Data Pipeline Configuration
-1. Navigate and copy the `config.yml.example` file to a new `config.yml` file:
+1. Navigate to the `config` directory and copy the `config.yml.example` file to a new `config.yml` file:

     ```bash
+    cd config
     cp config.yml.example config.yml
     ```

-2. **Update** the config file with the FTP credentials and meter details.
+2. **Update** the `config.yml` file with the FTP credentials and meter configuration data.

 3. Secure the `config.yml` file so that only the owner can read and write: